 Another tip: If you feel like something is taking too long, there is definitely a faster way.
 Ask your bull-pen mate, or do a quick Google search and you will find something golden.

 For current accountants and auditors, what advice can you give to first-years?
 Would love to hear from you.

 I attempted to list below the most frequently asked questions related to accounting jobs as well as career advancement and alternatives.
-If you have a question that you cannot find an answer to, please drop a note below and I’ll do my best to respond as soon as I can.
+What questions do you have about accounting careers?

 Congratulations!
 You are excited, nervous, and somewhat worried… what’s the next step?
 Is there anything you can get prepared to wow your new employee?
 How do you show gratitude and keep in touch with your interviewers?

 Few would say no, after all it is The Big 4 Offer.
 But if you are switching from another job and Big 4 is paying less than what you are getting right now, or that you don’t really like the office location, you might be thinking about some sort of negotiation.

 If you are joining as a first year associate, either as a fresh graduate or experienced hire, there is little room to negotiate.
 This is because the salary level is pretty much the same for all first year, subject to your starting location, educational level and progress of the CPA exam.

 Specifically, starting at big and expensive cities such as New York and San Francisco will justify a higher base salary, likely around $58K per year.
 Those who passed the CPA exam have a one-off $5,000 bonus.
 For service line other than audit (e.g. in Financial Services), Master’s degree holders may get a few thousands more.

 In other cities, you can expect a salary in low to mid 50K depending on location.

 Knowing this is what you are going to get, it won’t take too long to decide.